EGI-Federation/documentation/content/en/users/cloud-compute/vmi/_index.md

 Whenever possible, automate the process of creating your images.
 This will allow you to:

-- get reproducible results
+- Get reproducible results
-- avoid tedious manual installation steps
+- Avoid tedious manual installation steps
-- quickly produce updated versions of your images.
+- Quickly produce updated versions of your images

 EGI uses [packer](https://packer.io) as a tool for automating the creation of our base images.
 This tool can use [VirtualBox](https://www.virtualbox.org/) as a hypervisor for the creation of the images and guarantees identical results under different platforms and providers.

-Check the
+Check out the
 [fedcloud-vmi-templates GitHub repository](https://github.com/EGI-Federation/fedcloud-vmi-templates)
-with all the packer recipes used to build our images and re-use them as needed for your images.
+for all the `packer` recipes used to build our images, re-use them as needed for your images.